custom-app/ngx-customapp-sdk/README.md

 - Works with a single type for request messages and a single type for response messages.
 - Support an auto reconnect.
 - A support for a request buffer.
 A support for not adding requests to the buffer, different buffers for authorized and unauthorized requests, and a support for setting the queue length.
-- Support sending an autorization request(s) just after the opening.
+- Support sending an authorization request(s) just after the opening.
 Reconnect have to repeat the autorization.
-- Support sending an subscription request(s) just after the authorization.
+- Support sending a subscription request(s) just after the authorization.
 - Counts successful and unsuccessful opening tries.
-- Offers to set a predicate for reopeningn socket.
+- Offers to set a predicate for reopening socket.
-- Offers a subscriptions for statuses: pending, opened, authorized, subscribed, closing, closed.
+- Offers subscriptions for statuses: pending, opened, authorized, subscribed, closing, closed.
+- Offers subscriptions for not successful status transitions: notAuthorized, notSubscribed.
+- But there is no "notAuthorized" or "notSubscribed" status, the socket is closed immediately.
 - The error observable is provided, but it is useless, cos there is generally no way to handle a websocket error,
 - other than close the socket, which is made internally.
 - Support for custom serializer and deserializer.